bean-buzz/beanbuzz-part-b/README.md

 5. The server sends a response containing data back to the front-end.

-6. If the payment controller is utilised, it sends a payment object to the STRIPE payment API server and receives a success or failure status as a response.
+6. ~~If the payment controller is utilised, it sends a payment object to the STRIPE payment API server and receives a success or failure status as a response.~~

-7. If the Gmp-map component is rendered, it makes a GET request to the Google Maps API server and receives a response with map data.
+7. ~~If the Gmp-map component is rendered, it makes a GET request to the Google Maps API server and receives a response with map data.~~

 <details>
 <summary>Click here - Application Architecture Diagram</summary>
 <img src="docs/architecture_diagram/ApplicationArchitectureDiagram.drawio-revised.png">
 </details>

+> NOTE: Due to our application not having a real physical location, the Gmp-map component was not utilised.
+Furthermore, due to time constraints, STRIPE also was not utilised.

 # R4 - User Stories